silbermm/genex/README.md

 ## Installation

-`mix escript install git https://github.com/silbermm/genex`
+`mix escript install github silbermm/genex`

 This will install genex into your ~/.mix/escripts directory.

->> You should add ~/.mix/escripts to your PATH
+> You should add ~/.mix/escripts to your PATH

 ## Usage